 Do you have a passion for photography?
 Or are you keen to learn?
-We have some fantastic tours and holidays where you can learn from the experts and improve all aspects of your photos.
-On a photography holiday booked through our website you will get a professional guide who will be able to teach you new technical and creative skills helping you achieve great shots.
+Book a trip where you can learn from the experts and improve all aspects of your photos.
+You will get a professional guide who will be able to teach you new technical and creative skills helping you achieve great shots.
 You will get to travel to some incredible locations, for example on African photography safaris holidays you will get to close to spectacular wildlife in stunning settings.

 Whether you either want to pick up the basics or you would like to go into the wild and photography animals, view our photography trips and holidays today.

 With One World 365 you can search photography lessons, workshops and holidays in destinations all around the world.
 Whether you would like to gain work experience or just get to visit new destinations and improve your skills there are tours for all options.
 There are a range of different photography courses and trips available to join throughout the year, options are open to beginners and more advanced levels.
 There are lots of photography holidays for singles so don't worry if you are currently planning on going solo, you will also get to meet likeminded people from all over the world.
 Get inspired and book a trip today.

 You can join wildlife photography safaris in places like Africa and South America where you will get to see exotic animals like lions, tigers, elephants or for a different experience you could book a photopgrahy holiday in the UK or Europe where you can explore large cities and rural areas.

 Travel to exotic Africa and join film-making courses.
 You can gain experience and get close to exotic wildlife in the bush.
 On our website you can find companies who offer placements for both students and non-studnets to live, study and participate on film making courses in countries like South Africa.
 You will be given full training, you will learn how to use equipment and be given lessons and lecturers by seasonal proffesionals.
 You will soon pick up the basics and be able to create really special videos and memories.